 Time management can be a common problem for any student.
-But throw work, children and social activities in the mix, and the web of daily responsibilities becomes even more intricately woven.
-Your family can barely sit down for a meal together at home as it is, so the added stress of weekly assignments to complete and exams to study for can easily become overwhelming.
+But throw work, children and social activities in the mix, and the web of daily responsibilities becomes even more difficult to tame.
+Getting your family to sit down for a meal together at home is tough as it is, so the added stress of weekly assignments to complete and exams to study for can easily become overwhelming.

-We scoured the web for expert advice and polled some current Rasmussen College students who can identify with your time management struggles to learn some important tips for staying on top of assignments and exams in the midst of busy schedules.
-Take a look at these six quick tips for getting a grasp on the busy life of a working student.
+So what can you do to better manage your time?
+We scoured the web for expert advice to learn some important tips for staying on top of assignments and exams in the midst of busy schedules.

 Avoiding clutter isn’t just important when organizing your notes and hand-outs.
 Be sure to keep your computer desktop organized in a way that always allows you to locate the files you’ll need for each particular class.

 6. Checklists are your friend

 Printing or writing out checklists for each class or each day of the week can be a helpful way of remembering everything you need to get done.
 Try color-coordinating tasks by importance or subject (such as school or work) to help you better visualize what needs to get done.

 “Make a checklist of all the major homework tasks for the day or week,” says Vasiliki Baskos, teacher and founder of Learn Greek Online.
 “Prioritize them so that in case you run out of time, the less-important tasks will remain unfinished.”